gnmearacaun/LXQt-Labwc/README.md

 nvim -V1 -v
 ```

-#### Rebuilding Neovim

-In case you have previously built the image and want to switch branches:
+Btw: In case you want to start over and use a different branch (`stable` for example):
 ```
 cd neovim && sudo cmake --build build/ --target uninstall
 ```